History of Illinois in Timeline

 1959: Opening of the Saint Lawrence Seaway

-In 1959, Chicago became an ocean port with the opening of the Saint Lawrence Seaway.
+In 1959, Chicago became an ocean port with the opening of the Saint Lawrence Seaway, which connected Chicago to both the Mississippi River and the Atlantic Ocean.

 By 1960, the first privately financed nuclear plant in the United States, Dresden 1, was dedicated near Morris, Illinois.

-In 1960, Ray Kroc opened the first McDonald's franchise in Des Plaines.
+In 1960, Ray Kroc opened the first McDonald's franchise in Des Plaines, Illinois.

 1961: Criminal code revision

-In 1961, Illinois became the first state to adopt the American Law Institute's recommendation and pass a comprehensive criminal code revision, repealing the law against sodomy.
+In 1961, Illinois became the first state in the nation to adopt the recommendation of the American Law Institute and pass a comprehensive criminal code revision that repealed the law against sodomy.
+The code also abrogated common law crimes and established an age of consent of 18.

-From 1962 until 1998, Chicago's O'Hare International Airport was the busiest airport in the world.
+In 1962, Chicago's O'Hare International Airport supplanted Midway Airport as the busiest airport in the world.

-In 1969, state law ended official status to "the American language".
+In 1969, state law in Illinois repealed the official status to "the American language".

 1970: Adoption of the state's fourth constitution

-In 1970, Illinois adopted its fourth constitution, replacing the 1870 document.
+In 1970, the state's fourth constitution was adopted, replacing the 1870 document.

-Since 1971, the John Deere Classic, a regular PGA Tour event, has been played in the Quad Cities.
+Since 1971, The John Deere Classic is a regular PGA Tour event played in the Quad Cities.

 1973: Illinois Resource Equalizer Formula Adopted

-In 1973, the Illinois Resource Equalizer Formula was adopted, aiming to collect and distribute funding to Illinois schools more equitably.
+In 1973, the Illinois Resource Equalizer Formula was adopted in an attempt to collect and distribute funding to Illinois schools more equitably.

 From 1976 to 2011, the LPGA State Farm Classic was an LPGA Tour event.